jaidevk04/portfolio-gpt/README.md

 - **Data Retrieval**: Uses Zerodha's Kite Connect API to fetch real-time holdings data.
 - **Data Analysis**: Computes key metrics like total investment, current value, and net P&L.
-- **News Summarization**: Scrapes and summarizes the latest news using Gemini or Serper.
+- **News Summarization**: Scrapes and summarizes the latest stock news using Gemini or Serper.
-- **Interactive Q&A**: Users ask questions in plain English, and the AI responds contextually.
+- **Conversational Q&A**: Talk to the assistant in plain English and get back smart, data-aware answers about your portfolio.

 ---